ecalder6/azure-gaming/README.md

     It's depends on how you shut down your VM.
 You don't pay for the VM ONLY when it's **deallocated**.
 Stopping the VM through the portal or the auto-shutdown setting for standard VM should also deallocate the VM.
 Still, it’s always a good idea to double check your VM status.

-* The deployment seems successful, but my local steam client can't detect my VM?
+* The deployment seems successful, but steam isn't installed?
+    * Run
+        ```powershell
+        nssm status SetupSecondStage
+        ```
+      in cmd to check the status of the setup.
+If it says SERVICE_RUNNING, wait for a few minutes.
+Once it says the service no longer exists, restart the VM.

-    * Try restarting the VM.
+    * To restart the VM.
 Follow the same steps as stopping your VM except you click on restart.
+You could also restart from the start menu in the VM.

+* Steam on my local machine does not have the option to stream from VM?
+    * Make sure steam is installed and running on the VM.
     * On ZeroTier Central, make sure that both your machine and the VM are connected under the members tab.
-    * Remote desktop into the VM and check if steam is installed/running.

-* How do I install steam games onto the VM?

-    In your steam on your computer (not the VM), you should see a drop-down arrow.
-Click on that and click on install on {your_vm_name}.

-* Can't stream/install games because the screen is locked on the VM?
+* Can't stream games because the screen is locked on the VM?

-    This should only happen if you manually launched the script.
-Use the disconnect shortcut in C:\.
+    Use the C:\disconnect.lnk in the VM to close the remote desktop connection.

 * My question is not listed